zhenry9/ullr/README.md

 be sent to dweet.io using the thing name 'dweet2ser_default'.
 It will also listen for incoming messages from 'dweet2ser_default', and write them to the serial port.

-To set up the same connection on the PC side:
+To set up the same connection on the DTE side:

 ```dweet2ser --override DTE COM20 dweet2ser_default```